 Night Vision should run on any computer that contains a recent Java Runtime Environment (Java 1.5 or later).
 Almost all computers sold in recent years meet this requirement.
 (In the unlikely event that yours does not, the Java software can be downloaded from the Java download website.)

 Night Vision has been designed to be readily translable into other languages.
 See the online help for information.

-A Russian translation of the program appears here.
+A Russian translation of (a previous version of) this program appears here.

 Windows users can click here (18.6MB) to get a self-installing package.
 (Clicking the link is sufficient on some web browsers.
 On others a single file will be downloaded onto your PC.
 Remember where you downloaded it to, find it, and then execute it to install.)